 We generally perform three concerts a year, a spring concert, a fall concert, and We are proud

-Concerts in the past have welcomed guests such as Native American Flute-man,
+Concerts in the past have welcomed guests such as Native American Flute-man, Joseph Fire

-Concerts have also featured the Silver Belles and Beauxs.
+featured the Silver Belles and Beauxs.

 Click this link to hear a sample of the choir.